adithyabhatp2/snippets-scripts/README.md

 paste the below in the console, and call function.. or just paste the piece of code you want to use.

+## randStrings
+random string generation, in some thrift client - cpp